pkgw/website/content/2023/divio-documentation-system/index.md

 [Forbidden Island]: https://www.forbiddenislandalameda.com/

-Finally, imagine going above and beyond the Divio taxonomy.
+Finally, imagine going above and beyond the Diátaxis taxonomy.
 If we really want to educate people about something, we probably have videos, podcasts, master’s programs.
 How do those fit in?